Clarithromycin (kla-ree-thro-MY-sin) tablets

 What Clarithromycin Sandoz looks like

-Clarithromycin Sandoz 250mg: white, oblong, convex, coated tablet scored on both faces.
+Clarithromycin Sandoz 250 mg film-coated tablet: white, oblong, convex tablet scored on both faces.

 Available in blister packs of 14 tablets.